 - Severity – Measuring the severity of the result caused by a possible hazard or real hazard

-- Residual Risk – The level of risk remaining after analyzing the risk, reducing the risk and implementing corrective and effective controls
+- Residual Risk – The level of risk remaining after analysing the risk, reducing the risk and implementing corrective and effective controls

 - Likelihood – The statistical probability of occurrence of a certain risk